prashant2469/Calorie_Prediction/README.md

 **Significance Level**: To ensure the accuracy of our findings, we selected a significance level of 5% for this test.

-The plot below showcases the coorelation from permutation testing of our test statics in 10000 permutations
+The plot below showcases the correlation from permutation testing of our test statics in 10000 permutations
 <iframe src="assets/ks_test_permutation_plotly.html" width=800 height=600 frameBorder=0></iframe>

 KS-statistic: 0.6957